mitchnegus/NE150-discussion/computing/decf_walkthrough.md

 Rather than having a user interface, like _My Computer_ on Windows, or _Finder_ on Mac, the command-line requires that you type in one or more commands as (usually) terse keywords, and then hitting enter to execute the command.
 In the following instructions, a `$` is the prompt symbol, and indicates that what follows needs to be entered into the terminal.

 ### Create text files

 Working on the command line often requires us to write notes, inputs, and/or scripts.
 These can all be created as simple text files.
 Let's create a README as a test.
 First, we open a text editor.
-If you are going to be working with the command line a whole bunch, I suggest you eventually get familiar with some of the more powerful editors–especially either _Vi_ or _Emacs_.
+If you are going to be working with the command line a lot, I suggest you eventually get familiar with some of the more powerful editors–especially either _Vi_ or _Emacs_.
 You might find the learning curve for those a bit steep for the moment though, so I will use the much simpler and more lightweight _nano_.
 The command is

 ```
 $ nano README.txt